snight1983/chia-rosechain/README.md

 Purpose of pooling:

 'Chia's new Plots make it impossible to obtain 100% of the revenue from the forked currency.
 Rose's solution can ensure that miners get 100% income, but it is not the optimal solution.
-I hope that other small partners of forked coins can provide better solutions. '
+I hope that other partners of forked coins can provide better solutions. '

 When to perform the hard fork :